netanoir/netanoir.github.io/archive/arts-in-libraries.md

 ![Two large white work tables perpendicular to one another made up what we called the Zine Hub.
 Participants are crowded around the tables, socializing and/or crafting a zine on the table to the right.](/assets/img/archive/arts-in-libraries/arts-in-libraries3.jpg)
 >Two large white work tables perpendicular to one another made up what we called the Zine Hub.
 Participants are crowded around the tables, socializing and/or crafting a zine on the table to the right.
+Photo by Aidan Grant.

 The Cybernetics Library and I live documented the event in the form of a zine-making workshop.
 Participants took part in a collective note-taking exercise to experiment with social archiving as art.
 Our objective was to encourage participants to think about creating an archive the extend beyond the livestream, Twitter feed etc. and to consider experimenting with archiving the social environment at Metro Studio, how they felt in their bodies and generative ideas which formed as a result of the panels and interactions throughout the symposium.

 ![A close up of a stack of 10-15 worksheets printed on neon purple paper.
 The main title reads, “Arts in the Libraries” stylized in a black colored sans-serif font surrounded by a blob shape with a neon green dashed outline.
 The subtile reads, “Zine-making Worksheet.”](/assets/img/archive/arts-in-libraries/arts-in-libraries4.jpg)
 >A close up of a stack of 10-15 worksheets printed on neon purple paper.
 The main title reads, “Arts in the Libraries” stylized in a black colored sans-serif font surrounded by a blob shape with a neon green dashed outline.
 The subtile reads, “Zine-making Worksheet.”
+Photo by Aidan Grant.

 To facilitate, we created a worksheet filled with prompts like: